 Research in microwaves and RF is focused on active and passive components for wireless communications.
 Current investigations include: RF and microwave circuit miniaturisation, microwave metamaterials, RF and microwave power amplifiers, and integrated microwave power combining.
 Microwave laboratory equipment includes a 20 GHz vector network analyser, RF signal generators, microwave power meter, and RF spectrum analyser.

 Academic staff : Dr Kim Eccleston

 The Nanostructure Engineering Science and Technology (NEST) group performs advanced research in the areas that span across the spectrum of applied engineering and fundamental science of nano-meter scale structures and devices.
 These include nanolithography, electronic and optical device fabrication, nanobiotechnology, materials growth and characterisations.
-The NEST group has recently secured considerable research funding and hosts state of art research facilities; these include electron beam lithography, nanoimprint lithography, optical lithography, laser mask writer, atomic force microscopy, reactive ion etching, molecular beam epitaxy and various physical deposition equipments.
+A summary of the group's equipment and research interests is available for download.
+The NEST group has recently secured considerable research funding and hosts state of art research facilities; these include electron beam lithography, nanoimprint lithography, optical lithography, laser mask writer, atomic force microscopy, reactive ion etching, and various physical deposition equipments.
 The group is part of the MacDiarmid Institute for Advanced Materials and Nanotechnology, a National Centre of Research Excellence.
 A number of scholarships are regularly available, please contact relevant staff.